openxla/xla/xla/mlir_hlo/README.md

 along with the helper function or autogenerate the helper functions from the descriptions of the ops.
-For the former, a simple approach would be to simply consider the context in which the op is being constructed and if an MLIR one, construct a op in the client dialect instead of further calls into XlaBuilder.
+For the former, a simple approach would be to simply consider the context in which the op is being constructed and if an MLIR one, construct an op in the client dialect instead of further calls into XlaBuilder.
 The latter could be implemented by adding the op and a legalization of the op to other known ops, from which a helper function can get generated that could be used as regular.